Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

 fig 1. example of the path of an ultrasound amplitude ascan

-- The path contain the HDF5 path that link that particular group to its dataset.
+- The path contain the HDF5 path that link's that particular group to its dataset.

 ```json
 		"path": "/Domain/DataGroups/0/Datasets/0/Amplitude"